The Blizzard Entertainment we once knew and loved has vanished into the mists of time.

 There’s a basic rule of game design: when you try to please everyone, you end up pleasing no one.
 Blizzard’s World of Warcraft has routinely and skillfully violated this caveat of game design by creating a wide variety of content that can accommodate virtually any level of skill.
 This is Blizzard’s famous donut philosophy.
 The result of this profit-based game design has been a continual erosion of their venerable MMORPG which increased profits short term but reduced them in the long term as MMO gamers have grown weary of the facile, dumbed down gameplay.

-This is evident in Blizzard CEO Mike Morhaime’s public reply to a social justice worker’s letter:
+This is evident in Blizzard CEO Mike Morhaime’s public reply to a social justice warrior’s letter:

 We will always listen, and we will always work hard to make games that appeal to as many people as possible.